10 Spring Cleaning Tips to Make Your Life Easier

 Use natural cleaners.

 Many chemical-based cleaners emit hazardous fumes.
 Some cleaners when mixed together can even emit toxic fumes that can seriously hurt you.
 Vinegar is a great substitute to use in your bathroom or kitchen and as a general household cleaning solution.
-Although it sounds crazy, vodka can also substitute for chemical cleaners.

 My grandmother had sworn off “newfangled” chemical cleaners some years ago.
-She only cleans with vodka and vinegar.
+She only cleans with vinegar.
 It makes sense, though, because the acidity of vinegar is extremely high at a pH level of 2.
 A study in the Journal of Environmental Health found that vinegar is comparable to bleach when killing harmful bacteria like E. coli.

 My dad always told me to work smarter, not harder.
 Take your time and let grimy surfaces, like the ones in your bathroom and kitchen, soak in your cleaning solution.
 Work on something else on your list while your cleaner does the hard work.